adarwoo/modbus_relay/docs/user_manual.md

 ### Modbus LEDs

-The modbus LEDs should activity on the Modbus RS485 network, including data not addresses to the relay.
+The modbus LEDs show activity on the Modbus RS485 network, including for data not addressed to the controller.
-The Rx should any incomming traffic.
-The packets may not be for the device itself.
+* The Rx LED shows incomming traffic.
+It flashes fast when the device is in recovery or device locate mode.
-The Tx LED is lit during power-up boot, and show the outgoing traffic activity.
-It does serve other purpose.
+* The Tx LED is lit during power-up boot, and show the outgoing traffic activity.
+It serves not other purposes.

 ### Relay LEDS